-- Design, demonstration or deployment of decarbonisation technologies and shared infrastructure at industry-scale in at least one cluster by 2023/2024. - Develop by 2022/2023, credible evidence and investable plans for decarbonising up to five industrial clusters in line with Cluster Mission for net zero operation by 2040. - Ensure opportunities to decarbonise across all clusters are socialised, enabled and optimised for maximum take-up by 2024.
+- Design. demonstration or deployment of infrastructure at industry-scale in at least one cluster by 2023/2024. - 2.
+Develop by 2022/2023, credible evidence and investable plans for decarbonising up to five industrial clusters in line with Cluster Mission for net zero operation by 2040. - 3.
+Ensure opportunities to decarbonise across all maximum take-up by 2024.